khval/libcopper.library/README.md

 About the copper.
 ---

-Copper is display of Amiga, its responsible controlling pixel clock, it draws the images, and color and sprites, the Copper is part of what is called AGA/OCS or ECS, chipset.
+Copper display the graphics of Amiga, its responsible for controlling the pixel clock, it draws the images, and color and sprites, the Copper is part of what is called AGA/OCS or ECS, chipset.

 The copper is simple coprocessor, it has few instructions like MOVE, WAIT and SKIP.

-the MOVE is used change hardware registers (values in the graphic chip), WAIT can wait beam positions, and SKIP allows you repeat part of the copper list, until a beam position is has been reached.
+the MOVE is used change hardware registers (values in the graphic chip), WAIT can wait beam positions, and SKIP allows you repeat part of the copper list, until a beam position is reached.

 the copper list can’t be executed all at once, it has to be interpreted as the beam is drawing the screen.